pekka1234/ImageGenerator/README.md

 In above image you can see that the pixels (starting from up left) are black,white,white,black,white,white... and so on just like the order was (black,white,white) so the orders are just sequences of blacks and white that will fill the image.
 Orders are inserted to the program in a way that black = 1 and white = 0 so the above image was created using order 100.

 Here is the termianl after the above image was created:

+Note: pictures from the terminal in this readme are from the first version of this program so the word choises of the questions might have sligtly changed.

 ![Screenshot from 2022-12-18 10-57-32](https://user-images.githubusercontent.com/62663286/208289594-1bc3373b-a847-47cf-bd86-7a587e29b78e.png)